monarc-project/version-checker/README.md

 - HTTP referrer URL (local or public hostname);
 - the MONARC version;
 - the timestamp of the request;
-- information about the browser.
+- information about the browser (User-Agent).

+This is collected when a client hits a specific endpoint from version.monarc.lu.
+The IP of the requestor is not stored, but a HTTP referrer can contain a public or private IP.

 This information provides better insights into where and how MONARC is used.